shinywhitebox/planner-docs/src/index.md

 {{app.name}}, in a nutshell, will let you put those people into various roles, defines rules, vacataion times and so forth and come up with a fair plan out the other end.
 In short it takes all the pain away from creating rosters in google sheets / excel.

 ### Awesome sauce
+Aside from the help you get creating your *first* plan, the super-awesome-sauce is when you go to create your *next plan*.

-The *awesome* part of it is that the *next* time you need another similar roster - just duplicate the previous one, and you're done.
-People themselves can add their own unavailablity & preferences, and the plan is updated automatically.
-Once you're happy?
-Publish it and lock it from editing.
+For the next plan all you have to do is duplicate the previous, set any unavailability, and you're done.
+You can let people themselves add their own unavailablity if you like, and the plan is updated automatically.
+Once you're happy with it, *Publish it* and lock it from editing.
 {%endsection%}

 {%section "What should I read first?" %}